Methods for Parents to Deal with Facebook Bullying

-Facebook it's also looking to implement tools and added features for users to search for and delete words that they consider offensive in the comments sections of any post which they have made.
+Facebook is also looking to implement tools and added features for users to search for and delete words that they consider offensive in the comments sections of any post they have made.

-4. Block Bullies: Facebook lets you block users that they consider to be Facebook bullies or any account that has been engaging in continuous harassment.
-Once a victim of Facebook bullying blocks a user, the bully will be unable to see posts, make comments, or message the bullied party hereby taking away the possibility of writing hateful or offensive comments.
+Facebook lets you block users that they consider being Facebook bullies or any account engaging in continuous harassment.
+Once a victim of Facebook bullying blocks a user, the bully will be unable to see posts, make comments, or message the bullied party, hereby taking away the possibility of writing hateful or offensive comments.

-5. Unfriend Bullies: Facebook takes into consideration the concept of offer and acceptance.
-Before one user can be friends with another on Facebook a friend request has to be sent and then accepted by the second party.
+Facebook takes into consideration the concept of offer and acceptance.
+Before one user can be friends with another on Facebook, a friend request must be sent and then accepted by the second party.
 Facebook also includes a privacy setting that makes it possible for “only friends” to view your posts and comments on them.
-If a user its going through Facebook cyber bullying, that user can decide to unfriend the guilty party.
+If a user is going through Facebook cyberbullying, that user can decide to unfriend the guilty party.
 This will automatically screen out the bully from having access to any post made on the victim's account.

 Deal with Facebook bullying via FamiSafe

-One of the best and useful tools or programs available today that can help prevent cyberbullying including Facebook bullying is FamiSafe by Wondershare.
-This program is an ultimate safety program created to help parents keep their children safe from all form of digital dangers.
-With features such as the geo-fencing and GPS live location this program makes it very easy for parents to keep a close eye on the kids at all time by making use of their mobile devices.
+One of the best and useful tools or programs available today to help prevent cyberbullying, including Facebook bullying, is FamiSafe.
+This program is an ultimate safety program created to help parents keep their children safe from all forms of digital dangers.

 FamiSafe added a comprehensive list of words all grouped under different categories of suspicious messages.